LayerXcom/zerochain-book/eng/src/ch00-00-introduction.md

 - Users can allow auditors to see how much they have balances by giving thier viewing key, but auditors cannot spend user's money by using it.
 - Zerochain's wallet don't need to run either full node or light client.
 Simply, it can send transactions via RPC API.
 - Zerochain is an account-based blockchain so it can avoid UTXO accumulation and save the growing storage.

-## Technical highlevel overview

-Alice sends the encrypted 5 coins to on-chain as a component of transaction, then it will be added to the bob’s encrypted balance and subtracted it from her encrypted balance.
-Zero-knowledge proof convice a verifier(a verify function on blockchain) that the transferred amount and balance are under valid range and encryption algorithm is correct.